Sudan: Independence (1956–present)

 A polling process was carried out resulting in the composition of a democratic parliament and Ismail al-Azhari was elected first Prime Minister and led the first modern Sudanese government.
 On 1 January 1956, in a special ceremony held at the People's Palace, the Egyptian and British flags were lowered and the new Sudanese flag, composed of green, blue and yellow stripes, was raised in their place by the prime minister Ismail al-Azhari.

-Dissatisfaction culminated in a second coup d'état on 25 May 1969.
+Dissatisfaction culminated in a coup d'état on 25 May 1969.
 The coup leader, Col. Gaafar Nimeiry, became prime minister, and the new regime abolished parliament and outlawed all political parties.
 Disputes between Marxist and non-Marxist elements within the ruling military coalition resulted in a briefly successful coup in July 1971, led by the Sudanese Communist Party.
 Several days later, anti-communist military elements restored Nimeiry to power.

 In 1972, the Addis Ababa Agreement led to a cessation of the north–south civil war and a degree of self-rule.
 This led to ten years hiatus in the civil war but an end to American investment in the Jonglei Canal project.
 This had been considered absolutely essential to irrigate the Upper Nile region and to prevent an environmental catastrophe and wide-scale famine among the local tribes, most especially the Dinka.
 In the civil war that followed their homeland was raided, looted, pillaged, and burned.
 Many of the tribe were murdered in a bloody civil war that raged for over 20 years.

 Until the early 1970s, Sudan's agricultural output was mostly dedicated to internal consumption.
 In 1972, the Sudanese government became more pro-Western and made plans to export food and cash crops.
 However, commodity prices declined throughout the 1970s causing economic problems for Sudan.
 At the same time, debt servicing costs, from the money spent mechanizing agriculture, rose.
 In 1978, the IMF negotiated a Structural Adjustment Program with the government.
 This further promoted the mechanised export agriculture sector.
-This caused great hardship for the pastoralists of Sudan (see Nuba peoples).
+This caused great hardship for the pastoralists of Sudan.
 In 1976, the Ansars had mounted a bloody but unsuccessful coup attempt.
 But in July 1977, President Nimeiry met with Ansar leader Sadiq al-Mahdi, opening the way for a possible reconciliation.
 Hundreds of political prisoners were released, and in August a general amnesty was announced for all oppositionists.